Doctor of Psychology Carlos Rebolleda explains what emotional intelligence in schizophrenia is, its assessment, and the deficits in schizophrenia.

 Emotional intelligence in schizophrenia: Deficits in schizophrenia

-Even so, the aspect on which there is full agreement today concerns the negative influence that these emotional deficits have on the individual’s psychosocial functioning (Baslet, Termini and Herberner, 2009; Kee, Green, Mintz and Brekke, 2003; Kimhy et al., 2012; Kring and Caponigro, 2010).
+Even so, the aspect on which there is full agreement today concerns the negative influence these emotional deficits have on the individual’s psychosocial functioning (Baslet, Termini and Herberner, 2009; Kee, Green, Mintz and Brekke, 2003; Kimhy et al., 2012; Kring and Caponigro, 2010).

-Studies using the MSCEIT as a measure
+Research using the MSCEIT as a measure

 Bibliography:

-- Aguirre, F., Sergi, M. J., y Levy, C. A. (2008).
+- Aguirre, F., Sergi, M. J., and Levy, C. A. (2008).
 Emotional intelligence and social functioning in person with schizotypy.
 Schizophrenia Research, 104(1), 255-264.

 - Andreasen, N.C.
 (1979).
 Affective flattening and the criteria for schizophrenia.
 American Journal of Psychiatry, 136(7), 944-947.

-- Baslet, G., Termini, L., y Herberner, E. (2009).
+- Baslet, G., Termini, L., and Herberner, E. (2009).
 Deficits in emotional awareness in schizophrenia and their relationships with other measures of functioning.
 Journal of Nervous and Mental Disease, 197(9), 655-660.

-- Borod, J. C., Welkowitz, J., Alpert, M., Brozgold, A. Z., Martin, C., Peselow, E., y Diller, L. (1990).
+- Borod, J. C., Welkowitz, J., Alpert, M., Brozgold, A. Z., Martin, C., Peselow, E., and Diller, L. (1990).
 Parameters of emotional processing in neuropsychiatric disorders: conceptual issues and battery of tests.
 Journal of Communication Disorders, 23(4), 247-271.

-- Círo, A., Kokoszka, A., Popiel, A., y Narkiewicz- Jodko, W. (2001).
+- Cedro, A., Kokoszka, A., Popiel, A., and Narkiewicz-Jodko, W. (2001).
 Alexithymia in schizophrenia: an exploratory study.
 Psychological Reports, 89(1), 95-98.

-- Dawson, S., Kettler, L., Burton, C., y Galletly, C. (2012).
+- Dawson, S., Kettler, L., Burton, C., and Galletly, C. (2012).
 Do people with schizophrenia lack emotional intelligence?
 Schizophrenia Research and Treatment. doi:10.1155/2012/495174.

-- Eack, S. M., Greeno, C. G., Pogue-Geile, M. F., Newhill, C. E., Hogarty, G.E., y Keshavan, M. S. (2010).
+- Eack, S. M., Greeno, C. G., Pogue-Geile, M. F., Newhill, C. E., Hogarty, G.E., and Keshavan, M. S. (2010).
 Assessing social-cognitive deficits in schizophrenia with the Mayer-Salovey-Caruso Emotional Intelligence Test.
 Schizophrenia Bulletin, 36(2), 370-380.

-- Eack, S. M., Pogue-Geile, M. F., Greeno, C. G., y Keshavan, M. S. (2009).
-Evidence of the úctorial variance of the Mayer-Salovey-Caruso Emotional Intelligence Test across schizophrenia and normative samples.
+- Eack, S. M., Pogue-Geile, M. F., Greeno, C. G., and Keshavan, M. S. (2009).
+Evidence of the factorial variance of the Mayer-Salovey-Caruso Emotional Intelligence Test across schizophrenia and normative samples.
 Schizophrenia Research, 114(1-3), 105-109.

-- Edwards, J., Jackson, H. J., y Pattison, P. E. (2002).
-Emotion recognition via úcial expression and affective prosody in schizophrenia: a methodological review.
+- Edwards, J., Jackson, H. J., and Pattison, P. E. (2002).
+Emotion recognition via facial expression and affective prosody in schizophrenia: a methodological review.
 Clinical Psychology Review, 22(6), 789-832.

-- Extremera, N., y Fernández-Berrocal, P. (2009).
-Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT): manual.
+- Extremera, N., and Fernández-Berrocal, P. (2009).
+Test de Inteligencia Emocional Mayer-Salovey- Caruso (MSCEIT): manual.
 Madrid: TEA Ediciones.

-- Hafner, H., Maurer, K., Loffler, W., Van der Heiden, W. Hambretch, M., y Schultze- Lutter, F. (2003).
+- Hafner, H., Maurer, K., Loffler, W., Van der Heiden, W., Hambretch, M., and Schultze-Lutter, F. (2003).
 Modeling the early course of schizophrenia.
 Schizophrenia Bulletin, 29(2), 325-340.

-- Kee, K. S., Green, M. F., Mintz, J., y Brekke, J. S. (2003).
-Is emotion processing a príictor of functional outcome in schizophrenia?
+- Kee, K. S., Green, M. F., Mintz, J., and Brekke, J. S. (2003).
+Is emotion processing a predictor of functional outcome in schizophrenia?
 Schizophrenia Bulletin, 29(3), 487-497.

-- Kee, K. S., Horan, W. P., Salovey, P., Kern, R. S., Sergi, M. J., Fiske, A. P.,… y Green, M. F. (2009).
+- Kee, K. S., Horan, W. P., Salovey, P., Kern, R. S., Sergi, M. J., Fiske, A. P.,… and Green, M. F. (2009).
 Emotional intelligence in schizophrenia.
 Schizophrenia Research, 107(1), 61-68.

-- Kimhy, D., Vakhrusheva, J., Jobson-Ahmí, L., Tarrier, N., Malaspina, D., y Gross, J. J. (2012).
+- Kimhy, D., Vakhrusheva, J., Jobson-Ahmed, L., Tarrier, N., Malaspina, D., and Gross, J. J. (2012).
 Emotion awareness and regulation in individuals with schizophrenia: implications for social functioning.
 Psychiatry Research, 200(2), 193-201..

-- Kohler, C. G., Turner, T. H., Bilker, W. B., Brensinger, C., Siegel, S. J., Kanes, S. J.,… y Gur, R. C. (2003).
+- Kohler, C. G., Turner, T. H., Bilker, W. B., Brensinger, C., Siegel, S. J., Kanes, S. J.,… and Gur, R. C. (2003).
 Facial emotion recognition in schizophrenia: intensity effects and error pattern.
 American Journal of Psychiatry, 160(10), 1768-1774..

-- Kring, A. M., Barrett, L. F., y Gard, D. E. (2003).
-On the broad applicability of the affective circumplex: representations of affective knowlíge among schizophrenia patients.
+- Kring, A. M., Barrett, L. F., and Gard, D. E. (2003).
+On the broad applicability of the affective circumplex: representations of affective knowledge among schizophrenia patients.
 Psychological Science, 14(3), 207-214.

-- Kring, A. M., y Caponigro, J. M. (2010).
+- Kring, A. M., and Caponigro, J. M. (2010).
 Emotion in schizophrenia: where feeling meets thinking.
 Current Directions in Psychological Science, 19(4), 225-259.

 More references from the article on emotional intelligence in schizophrenia:

-- Kring, A. M., y Earnst, K. S. (1999).
+- Kring, A. M., and Earnst, K. S. (1999).
 Stability of emotional responding in schizophrenia.
 Behavior Therapy, 30(3), 373-388.

-- Lizzeretti, N. P., Extremera, N., y Rodríguez, A. (2012).
-Perceiví emotional intelligence and clinical symptoms in mental disorders.
+- Lizzeretti, N. P., Extremera, N., and Rodríguez, A. (2012).
+Perceived emotional intelligence and clinical symptoms in mental disorders.
 Psychiatric Quarterly, 83(4), 407-418.

-- Mandal, M. K., Pandey, R., y Prasad, A. B. (1998).
+- Mandal, M. K., Pandey, R., and Prasad, A. B. (1998).
 Facial expressions of emotion and schizophrenia: a review.
 Schizophrenia Bulletin, 24(1), 399-412.

-- Mayer, J. D., Salovey, P., y Caruso, D. R. (2002).
-Mayer- Salovey- Caruso Emotional Intelligence Test (MSCEIT): USER’s Manual.
+- Mayer, J. D., Salovey, P., and Caruso, D. R. (2002).
+Mayer- Salovey- Caruso Emotional Intelligence Test (MSCEIT): USER´s Manual.
 Toronto, ON: Multi- Health Systems Inc.

-- Nuechterlein, K. H., y Green, M. F. (2006).
+- Nuechterlein, K. H., and Green, M. F. (2006).
 MATRICS consensus battery manual.
 Los Angeles, CA: MATRICS Assessment Inc

-- Nuechterlein, K. H., Green, M. F., Kern, R. S., Baade, L. E., Barch, D. M., Cohen, J. D.,… y Marder, S. R. (2008).
+- Nuechterlein, K. H., Green, M. F., Kern, R. S., Baade, L. E., Barch, D. M., Cohen, J. D.,… and Marder, S. R. (2008).
 The MATRICS Consensus Cognitive Battery, part 1: test selection, reliability and validity.
 American Journal of Psychiatry, 165(2), 203- 213

-- Sanders, A., y Szymanski, K. (2012).
-Emotional intelligence in siblings of patients diagnosí with a mental disorder.
+- Sanders, A., and Szymanski, K. (2012).
+Emotional intelligence in siblings of patients diagnosed with a mental disorder.
 Social Work in Mental Health, 10(4), 331-342.

-- Scholten, M. R., Aleman, A., Montagne, B., y Kahn, R. S. (2005).
-Schizophrenia and processing of úcial emotions: sex matters.
+- Scholten, M. R., Aleman, A., Montagne, B., and Kahn, R. S. (2005).
+Schizophrenia and processing of facial emotions: sex matters.
 Schizophrenia Research, 78(1), 61-68

 - Sifneos, P. E. (1973).
 The prevalence of “alexithymic” characteristics in psychosomatic patients.
 Psychotherapy and Psychosomatics, 22(2-6), 255-262.

-- Stanghellini, G., y Ricca, V. (2010).
+- Stanghellini, G., and Ricca, V. (2010).
 Alexithymia and schizophrenias.
 Psychopathology, 28(5), 263-272

-- Tremeau, F., Malaspina, D., Duval, F., Correa, H., Hager-Budny, M., Coin-Bariou, L.,… y Gorman, J. M. (2005).Facial expressiveness in patients with schizophrenia comparí to depressí patients and nonpatient comparison subjects.
+- Tremeau, F., Malaspina, D., Duval, F., Correa, H., Hager-Budny, M., Coin-Bariou, L.,… and Gorman, J. M. (2005).Facial expressiveness in patients with schizophrenia compared to depressed patients and nonpatient comparison subjects.
 American Journal of Psychiatry, 162(1), 92-101.

-- Van der Meer, L., Van’t Wout, M., y Aleman, A. (2009).
+- Van der Meer, L., Van’t Wout, M., and Aleman, A. (2009).
 Emotion regulation strategies in patients with schizophrenia.
 Psychiatry Research, 170(2-3), 108-113.

-- Van’t Wout, M., Aleman, A., Bermond, B., y Kahn, R. S. (2007).
+- Van’t Wout, M., Aleman, A., Bermond, B., and Kahn, R. S. (2007).
 No words for feelings: alexithymia in schizophrenia patients and first-degree relatives.
 Comprehensive Psychiatry, 48(1), 27-33.

-- Yecker, S., Borod, J. C., Brozgold, A., Martin, C., Alpert, M., y Welkowitz, J. (1999).
-Lateralization of úcial emotional expression in schizophrenic and depressí patients.
+- Yecker, S., Borod, J. C., Brozgold, A., Martin, C., Alpert, M., and Welkowitz, J. (1999).
+Lateralization of facial emotional expression in schizophrenic and depressed patients.
 The Journal of Neuropsychiatry and Clinical Neurosciences, 11(3), 370-379

-- Yu, S., Li, H., Liu, W., Zheng, L., Ma, Y., Chen, Q.,… y Wang, W. (2011).
+- Yu, S., Li, H., Liu, W., Zheng, L., Ma, Y., Chen, Q.,… and Wang, W. (2011).
 Alexithymia and personality disorder functioning styles in paranoid schizophrenia.
 Psychopathology, 44(6), 371-388.

-- Yung, A. R., y McGorry, P. D. (1996).
+- Yung, A. R., and McGorry, P. D. (1996).
 The prodromal phase of first-episode psychosis: past and current conceptualizations.
 Schizophrenia Bulletin, 22(2), 353-370

 “This article has been translated.
 Link to the original article in Spanish:”